rigljs/rigl/README.md

 <br>

 Expressions in Rigl use the template string syntax *${ expression }*.
 Expressions can contain any valid JavaScript and custom properties.
-They can be placed anywhere in the component where the value can be displayed, for example, in attributes, text nodes, and styles:
+They can be placed anywhere in the component where the value can be displayed, for example, in attributes, text nodes, and styles.
+All nodes that use expressions become reactive:

 ```html
 <r-header>